US-MFG-Demo/WhatTheHack/044-Dapr/README.md

 1. The TrafficControlService stores the *VehicleState* (license plate number and entry-timestamp).
 1. After a random interval, the Camera Simulation sends a follow-up *VehicleRegistered* message to the `/exitcam` endpoint of the TrafficControlService.
 It contains the license plate number generated in step 1, a random exit-lane (1-3), and the exit timestamp.
 1. The TrafficControlService retrieves the previously-stored *VehicleState*.
-1. The TrafficControlService calculates the average speed of the vehicle using the entry- and exit-timestamp.
+1. The TrafficControlService calculates the average speed of the vehicle using the entry and exit timestamp.
 It also stores the *VehicleState* with the exit timestamp for audit purposes, which is left out of the sequence diagram for clarity.
 1. If the average speed is above the speed-limit, the TrafficControlService calls the `/collectfine` endpoint of the FineCollectionService.
 The request payload will be a *SpeedingViolation* containing the license plate number of the vehicle, the identifier of the road, the speeding-violation in KMh, and the timestamp of the violation.
 1. The FineCollectionService calculates the fine for the speeding-violation.
 1. The FineCollectionService calls the `/vehicleinfo/{license-number}` endpoint of the VehicleRegistrationService with the license plate number of the speeding vehicle to retrieve vehicle and owner information.